sachaRfd/TS-DiffuGen-Thesis/README.md

 ### Transition State Optimisation

 In this project, transition state optimisation involves generating accurate 3D representations of transition states.
-This is achieved by utilizing reactant and product coordinates along with atom types.
+This is achieved by using reactant and product coordinates along with atom types.
 Optionally, reaction graphs can also be used as input, currently available with the initial W93 Dataset.